avaly/backup-to-cloud/readme.md

 ## Features

 - Encrypts files locally with `gpg`
-- Uploads files to S3 in batches of customizable sizes
+- Uploads files to S3 in batches of customizable size
 - Rescans sources at specific intervals to find new or updated files
 - Removes files from S3 if they are removed locally